Home > Housing > Housing for Tenants > Housing policies > Shared Ownership Policy

 • Carrying out a valuation of the property (see “Valuations”).

-10.2 The Council requires leaseholders to contact us in writing when they decide to sell their property and they must enclose a copy of their valuation report.
+10.2 The Council requires shared owners to contact us in writing when they decide to sell their property.
 Correspondence should be sent to homeownership@dover.gov.uk.

-10.3 Prior to notifying the Council of intentions to sell, all leaseholders named on the lease must agree to selling the property, and must ensure that any arrears on rent, services charges and any additional costs incurred whilst living at the property have been repaid in full.
+10.3 Prior to notifying the Council of intentions to sell, all shared owners named on the lease must agree to selling the property, and must ensure that any arrears on rent, services charges and any additional costs incurred whilst living at the property have been repaid in full.

 Nominations period